whiteio/Mason/README.md

 - YAML configuration for projects and modules
 - Real-time build statistics

-Currently it only supports the simulator, but I'm hoping to expand upon it since it's pretty basic at the moment.
+I'm hoping to expand upon the features since it's pretty basic at the moment.

+**Only iOS simulator is supported**

 ## Installation